cybercom-finland/vagrant-deltacloud-provider/README.md

 ## Features

 * Create and boot Deltacloud instances
-* Halt and reboot instances
-* Suspend and resume instances
 * SSH into the instances
 * Provision the instances with any built-in Vagrant provisioner
 * Minimal synced folder support via `rsync`